© ATTA / Hassen Salum - AW Bogotá 2021

 Translate

-According to forthcoming research from the ATTA, European Cyclists’ Federation-EuroVelo, and CycleSummit, there is currently a boom in cycling tourism, and 64% of the tour operators surveyed have a quarter or more of their guests riding e-bikes.
+According to recent research from the ATTA, European Cyclists’ Federation-EuroVelo, and CycleSummit, there is currently a boom in cycling tourism, and 64% of the tour operators surveyed have a quarter or more of their guests riding e-bikes.
 Most operators offer both traditional and e-bike options, with only 7% offering no e-bikes, and 4% offering just e-bikes.
 Offering both types of biking experiences can open up more opportunities, but it can also create additional challenges.

 E-bikes can be a great equalizer, allowing groups to stay together and increasing accessibility to people who might be unable to keep up on a conventional bicycle.
 People can ride much farther, and the option appeals to groups with a variety of fitness and experience levels.
 However, many experienced operators caution others from simply converting a more traditional cycling itinerary into an e-bike itinerary, saying there are different considerations when traveling with e-bikes, from logistical issues—such as where trailers can drive—to battery management, as well as managing group dynamics.